appsmithorg/appsmith-docs/website/docs/connect-data/reference/databricks.md

 A Personal Access Token is a secure authentication token used to access resources within Databricks.

-To create a Databricks personal access token, go to User Settings in your workspace, navigate to Developer, click Manage next to Access tokens, generate a new token, `e.g., dapi69test66c547ee2sample51d9f1007`.
+To create a Databricks personal access token, go to User Settings in your workspace, navigate to Developer, click Manage next to Access tokens, and generate a new token, `e.g., dapi69test66c547ee2sample51d9f1007`.

 </dd>